Gameboard-dev/QueryTool/README.md

 # QueryTool
-A tool developed with the tkinter library, to load data and view statistical information in a GUI.
+A tool developed with the tkinter library, to load data and view statistical information in a GUI with **scrollable interfaces**.

 The files need to be in the same relative directory for the application to run with them.